ohmpatel4/ohmpatel4/README.md

-Basically my tinder profile:

 Ohm Patel

-  3rd year Computer Engineering at University of Manitoba
+4th year Computer Engineering Student at the University of Manitoba

-  Make sure you change the variable names when u copy my codes ;)

----

-Premium links:
+Explore my repositories that include projects in various topics.

 https://www.linkedin.com/in/ohmpatel4